 History, tourist information, and nearby accommodation

-William Smith, the 'Father of English Geology', was born in Churchill in 1787.
+In the Heritage Centre, you can learn about William Smith, the 'Father of English Geology', who was born in Churchill in 1787.
 Smith was the first to create a geological map of the entire country.
-A memorial to Smith, erected in 1891, is at the top of Hastings Hill.
+A memorial to him, erected in 1891, stands at the top of Hastings Hill.
 The memorial is made of stones found in nearby Sarsgrove Wood.

 Another native of Churchill was Warren Hastings, the first Governor General of India and an associate of Clive of India.
+Hastings was impeached for corruption and spent most of his fortune fighting the charges.
+In a trial lasting seven years, he was eventually cleared.
+He bought the nearby Daylesford estate and is buried in the churchyard there.
 A commemorative tablet marks the house on Hastings Hill where he was born.

 Address: B4450, Churchill, Cotswolds, Oxfordshire, England